 See full summary »

 A conflict develops between a troubled Vietnam veteran and the sister, with whom he lives, when she becomes romantically involved with the Army buddy who reminds him of the tragic battle ...
 See full summary »

 David Merrill (Robert De Niro), a fictitious 1950s Hollywood Director, returns from filming abroad in France to find that his loyalty has been called into question by the House Committee on...
 See full summary »

 After 20 years caring for her father, a woman with cancer now must re-connect with her trashy sister and nephews she's never met after being diagnosed.
 Her love helps the angry teen nephew, and her sister learns to relate to people.

 A comedy about a screenwriter (Robert Wuhl), whose old movie script is read by a producer (Martin Landau) and the search for financial backers begins.
 But it seems that each money source (...
 See full summary »

 During shopping for Christmas, Frank and Molly run into each other.
 This fleeting short moment will start to change their lives, when they recognize each other months later in the train home and have a good time together.
 Although both are married and Frank has two little kids, they meet more and more often, their friendship becoming the most precious thing in their lives.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

-When Frank is talking to Victor at a construction site, the camera crew is reflected in one of the plates of glass that they pass.
+When Frank is talking to Victor at a construction site, the camera crew is reflected twice in succession in plates of glass that they pass.
 See more »

 [talking to Isabelle about Frank]